sahsagar-google/oracle-toolkit/docs/disaster-recovery-configurations.md

 - A **switchover** is a graceful role reversal.
 Usually performed proactively in a controlled scenario.
 When the switchover is initiated, Data Guard ensures that the physical standby is fully synchronized with the primary and then manages the change of roles.
 The end result is that both databases are still part of the configuration and physical replication between the two remains.
 And consequently, the DR protection is maintained.
 The difference is obviously that the roles are reversed and the former-standby is now the new-primary ready for application and user connections.

 - A **failover** is usually implemented in an emergency situation when the primary database becomes unavailable or unusable for some reason.
 In such a situation, the existing physical standby database is promoted to become the new primary database and starts accepting application and user connections.
 Replication back to the former-primary database is not automatically re-established after a failover and consequently the DR protection is compromised.
-The DBA must manually re-instantiate the former-primary database and the Data Guard replication after a failover.
+You must manually re-instantiate the former-primary database and the Data Guard replication after a failover.

 Additional details on switchover and failover operations are provided in the Oracle documentation: [Switchover and Failover Operations](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/using-data-guard-broker-to-manage-switchovers-failovers.html) and more specific Data Guard broker commands in the sections [Scenario 9: Performing a Switchover Operation](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/examples-using-data-guard-broker-DGMGRL-utility.html#GUID-1403D1C3-8944-42D0-8BDA-21D695C7958A) and [Scenario 10: Performing a Manual Failover Operation](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/examples-using-data-guard-broker-DGMGRL-utility.html#GUID-D46A9644-136B-4149-8C74-BF4E845B3DE3).

-## General Data Guard Recommendations (Best-practices)
+## General Data Guard Recommendations

 Customize the Oracle databases and Data Guard configurations provisioned using this toolkit to meet your specific needs.
 However, when implementing Oracle Database disaster recovery configurations using Data Guard, the following recommendations (or best-practices) should be considered: